-13. Recalling Layouts
+13. Recalling a Layout

-The Flexible File Layout Type metadata server should recall outstanding layouts in the following cases:
+While Section 12.5.5 of [RFC5661] discusses layout type independent reasons for recalling a layout, the Flexible File Layout Type metadata server should recall outstanding layouts in the following cases:

-- o When the file's security policy changes, i.e., Access Control Lists (ACLs) or permission mode bits are set. - o When the file's layout changes, rendering outstanding layouts invalid. - o When there are sharing conflicts.
+- o When the file's security policy changes, i.e., Access Control Lists (ACLs) or permission mode bits are set. - o When the file's layout changes, rendering outstanding layouts invalid. - o When there are sharing conflicts. - o When a file is being resilvered, either due to being repaired after a write error or to load balance.

 13.1.
-CB\RECALL\ANY
+CB_RECALL_ANY

-The metadata server can use the CB RECALL ANY callback operation to notify the client to return some or all of its layouts.
+The metadata server can use the CB_RECALL_ANY callback operation to notify the client to return some or all of its layouts.
 The [RFC5661] defines the following types:

 '''

-const RCA4 TYPE MASK FF LAYOUT MIN = -2;
+const RCA4 TYPE MASK FF LAYOUT MIN

+= -2;

 const RCA4 TYPE MASK FF LAYOUT MAX = -1;

 [[RFC Editor: please insert assigned constants]]

 struct CB RECALL ANY4args

+uint32_t craa layouts to keep;

+bitmap4

-bitmap4 craa type mask;
+craa type mask;

 };

-[[AI13: No, 5661 does not define these above values.
-The ask here is '''

-to create these and add them to 5661. --TH]]

-Typically, CB RECALL ANY will be used to recall client state when the server needs to reclaim resources.
+[[AII3: No, 5661 does not define these above values.
+The ask here is to create these and add them to 5661. --TH]] Typically, CB RECALL ANY will be used to recall client state when the server needs to reclaim resources.
 The craa type mask bitmap specifies the type of resources that are recalled and the craa layouts to keep value specifies how many of the recalled Flexible File Layouts the client is allowed to keep.
 The Flexible File Layout Type mask flags are defined as follows:

-'''

-/// enum ff_cb_recall_any_mask {
+/// enum ff cb recall any mask {

-/// FF_RCA4_TYPE_MASK_READ = -2,
+FF RCA4 TYPE MASK READ = -2,

+///

-/// FF_RCA4_TYPE_MASK_RW = -1
+FF RCA4 TYPE MASK RW = -1

+///

 [[RFC Editor: please insert assigned constants]]

 /// };

 ///

 They represent the iomode of the recalled layouts.
-In response, the client SHOULD return layouts of the recalled iomode that it needs the least, keeping at most craa\layouts\to\keep Flexible File Layouts.
+In response, the client SHOULD return layouts of the recalled iomode that it needs the least, keeping at most craa_layouts_to_keep Flexible File Layouts.

-The PNFS\FF\RCA4\TYPE\MASK\READ flag notifies the client to return layouts of iomode LAYOUTIOMODE4\READ.
-Similarly, the PNFS\FF\RCA4\TYPE\MASK\RW flag notifies the client to return layouts of iomode LAYOUTIOMODE4\RW.
+The PNFS_FF_RCA4_TYPE_MASK_READ flag notifies the client to return layouts of iomode LAYOUTIOMODE4_READ.
+Similarly, the PNFS_FF_RCA4_TYPE_MASK_RW flag notifies the client to return layouts of iomode LAYOUTIOMODE4_RW.
 When both mask flags are set, the client is notified to return layouts of either iomode.